© Crown copyright 2021

-Forcesline is a free, confidential telephone helpline and email service run by SSAFA.
+Forcesline is a free, confidential telephone helpline, live chat and email service run by SSAFA.
 Experienced staff provide a supportive listening and signposting service for current and former members of the armed forces and their families.
 Forcesline opening hours can be accessed via the web link.

 Chaplains work within each of the armed services and are located with units throughout the world.
 Chaplaincy support, which is confidential and outside of the chain of command, is available to all service personnel and their families.
 Chaplains provide spiritual leadership, moral guidance, and pastoral support, regardless of religion or belief; the Padre is around to talk to and help everyone.
 Chaplaincy support can be accessed locally, with further details available through the HIVE Information Centres (see sub-section below).

 The HIVE is an information network available to all members of the service community.
-HIVE Information Centres provide up to date, relevant information and can be contacted in person or by either telephone or email; for locations and contact details see the websites detailed below.
+HIVE information centres provide up to date, relevant information and can be contacted in person or by either telephone or email.
+For locations and contact details, see the websites below:

-There are many charities that support the armed forces community.
-Links to 2 of the main organisations are detailed below.
+There are many charities that support the armed forces community, including:

 Information for perpetrators